zzzprojects/sqlbulkcopy-tutorial/docs2/pages/troubleshooting/value-cannot-be-null.md

 You execute the method WriteToServer, and the following error is thrown:

-> Value cannot be null.'
+> Value cannot be null.

 ```csharp
 // Oops!
 The destination name is null